 Figure 11.8: Response to color of vessels for protocol vs no-communication

-A conclusion which was expected is that the participants would miss information when they were not able to communicate using the protocol.
+A conclusion that was expected is that the participants would miss information when they were not able to communicate using the protocol.
 In the second situation when entering the Maasgeul, this is the case.
 However, most participants did indicate they were also missing information on the CPA during the experiment as is usually shown on the ARPA.
 With the first situation at the North Sea did more than half of the participants think it was not necessary to communicate.
 Therefore did a similar amount of participants miss the same information in both cases (protocol vs no-communication).

-Also did the type of ships participants have operated, influence their behaviour, as operators who used to sail on small vessels did often take more risk and expected higher accelerations and manoeuvrability.
-While the operators who used to operate large vessels, such as tankers and cruise ships, prefered to wait for other ships to act first if they were missing information.
+Also the type of ships participants have operated, influenced their behavior, as operators who used to sail on small vessels did often take more risk and expected higher accelerations and manoeuvrability.
+While the operators who used to operate large vessels, such as tankers and cruise ships, preferred to wait for other ships to act first if they were missing information.

 In case the participants used the protocol, the communication was in both situations as expected for most of them.
 This shows that seafarers expect to be able to use natural language variation on SMCP.

 The participants are questioned about their trust in autonomous systems, in all cases, they want to know if a ship is unmanned, so that they can anticipate to it.
-They gave as an example that it is likely that an autonomous vessel will follow COLREGs more strict, than ships operated by a Filipino crew.
-But in emergencies, such as failure in the engine room, do the participants trust autonomous ships less.
-Therefore there was not a definitive answer if
+They gave as an example that it is likely that an autonomous vessel will follow COLREGs more strict, than ships operated by a Filipino (what bedoel je, minder hoog getraind?) crew.
+But in emergencies, such as failure in the engine room, the participants trust autonomous ships less.
+Therefore not definitive conclusion can be drawn whether

 EVALUATION RESULTS 105